joachim-gassen/botex/README.md

 - If you plan to use Chat-GPT 4 as your LLM (recommended for beginners), an [OpenAI API key](https://openai.com/api).
 If you want to go local, take a look at the next section.
 - Access to an oTree server that you can start sessions on or at least an URL of an oTree participant link.
 The server can be local or remote.

 Then install the botex package: `pip install botex`.
+If you are courageous and want to use the most current development version, you can also install it directly from this repository: `pip install git+https://github.com/joachim-gassen/botex.git`.

 After that, you should be able to start botex on an existing oTree participant link by running the following code snippet

 ```python
 # Enabling logging is a good idea if you want to see what is going on